Jira Asana integration

 • You want the team onboarded quickly.
 Asana is generally a bit easier to learn and easier to set up fast.
 If you have a small team that you’d like to quickly move into a project management application, then Asana is a good choice.

-• Different views – Similar to Jira, Asana offers multiple view options, like List and Kanban, so that users can organize and view information in a way that works best for them and their team.
+• Different views: Much like Jira, Asana offers multiple view options, including List and Kanban, so that users can organize and view information in the way that works best for them and their team.

-• Assignees and filters – Asana allows you to assign tasks and subtasks to teammates and enables users to filter by a teammate in the main view of a project.
-This set of features makes allocating work and tracking who is working on which tasks is easy.
+• Assignees and filters: Asana allows you to assign tasks and subtasks to teammates and enables users to filter by a teammate in the main view of a project.
+This set of features makes allocating work and tracking who is working on which tasks easy to follow.

 Asana board screenshot of marketing ramp priorities